dphengsiaroun/symfony-blog/README.md

 # Prerequisites

-1. Install WAMP (http://www.wampserver.com/).
-WAMP is a PHP, MySQL, Apache stack.
+1. Install WAMP (http://www.wampserver.com/) or MAMP.
+WAMP or MAMP is a PHP, MySQL, Apache stack.
 2. Install Composer (https://getcomposer.org/).
 For info: Composer is used to install php dependancies as npm does.

 # Installation